Maryland lawmakers demand answers about living conditions at Walter Reed base barracks

 Those poor conditions, the lawmakers said, could “have serious impacts on health, morale, personal safety, and military readiness.”
 They asked Del Toro to respond to a list of questions by Feb.
 24 about the steps the Navy is taking to correct and prevent the decrepit conditions from recurring.

 “We are alarmed by the revelation that these conditions have persisted for years despite reportedly being known to installation leadership,” the lawmakers wrote.
 “We appreciate fully that military installations must often operate under budgetary constraints and with competing priorities, but these conditions are critical for the wellbeing of service members and pose an immediate threat to military readiness.”
-A spokesman for the secretary of the Navy did not respond to a request for comment Thursday afternoon.

 The letter comes in response to reports from the Navy Times, an independent military news outlet, about what it described as “hellish conditions” at the base, home to Walter Reed National Military Medical Center.
 In a story earlier this month, servicemembers described enduring sweltering summers without working air conditioning, living on canned food due to broken refrigerators, broken thermostats, not being able to have a warm shower and feeling unsafe due to broken door locks.